 In recent years, the value of Aldridge’s work, especially his oil paintings, has increased enormously as this previously underrated artist receives the attention he deserves.

-Lucie Aldridge’s autobiography (once lost now found) is due to be published in 2021.
+Lucie Aldridge’s autobiography (once lost now found) just published 16th August 2021.

 Link to excellent YouTube https://youtu.be/am7gUcZbI8k